Behat/docs/user_guide/configuration/yaml_configuration.rst

 Yaml format to the PHP format.
 It will also convert any config files that are imported by this main file.
 It will then remove the old Yaml files.

+We recommend carefully reviewing the generated config, particularly if you are using extensions, custom formatters, or have complex configuration files.

 If you want to convert any other config file which is not your default config file (for example a config file used in the CI environment), just load it with the ``-c`` (or ``--config``) option like this: